Hematosalpinx

 Hematosalpinx (sometimes also hemosalpinx) is a medical condition involving bleeding into the fallopian tubes.

 Symptoms

-A hematosalpinx from a tubal pregnancy may be associated with pelvic pain and uterine bleeding.
-A gynecologic ultrasound will show the hematosalpinx.
+A hematosalpinx from a tubal pregnancy may be associated with abdominal pain and uterine bleeding.
 A hematosalpinx from other conditions may be painless but could lead to uterine bleeding.

 Causes

-A number of causes may account for a hematosalpinx, by far the most common being a tubal pregnancy.
+A number of causes may account for a hematosalpinx, by far the most common being a ectopic pregnancy.
 Blood may also escape into the peritoneal cavity leading to a hemoperitoneum.

-A hematosalpinx can also be associated with endometriosis or tubal carcinoma.
+A hematosalpinx can also be associated with endometriosis, tubal carcinoma, and pelvic inflammatory disease.
 Further, if menstrual blood flow is obstructed (cryptomenorrhea), caused for instance by a transverse vaginal septum, and gets backed up it may lead to a hematosalpinx.

 Diagnosis

-Diagnosis may include, but is not limited to, ultrasound, magnetic resonance imaging (MRI) and laparoscopy.
+Diagnosis may include, but is not limited to, gynecologic ultrasound, CT scan, and MRI.
+Estimated incidence ranges from 1.08% to 1.8% for this rare condition.

 Treatment

-Treatment is directed at the underlying condition and is usually surgical.
+Prompt surgical intervention by laparoscopy is used to remove the impacted fallopian tube.
+Postoperative recovery suggest anti-inflammatory and enzyme resorption therapy.